Updated: 2026-06-28

 2) What is verifiable now

-- Transport: we encrypt client-server channels via TLS/WSS; network observers can see connection metadata (IP/port/time/volume), but not plaintext E2E payload content.
+- Transport: client-server channels are protected with TLS/WSS; the network layer can still expose connection metadata, but should not expose plaintext E2E payload content.

-- Server boundary: we process routing, delivery, authorization, and metadata on our servers, but under the intended key model we should not have technical access to E2E plaintext.
+- Server boundary: our servers process routing, delivery, authorization, and metadata, but under the intended key model they should not have technical access to E2E plaintext.

-- KSMP Whisper Ultra OOB message cryptography is Signal Protocol based (Kasty-adapted implementation) with Double Ratchet semantics.
+- KSMP Whisper Ultra OOB message cryptography is based on Signal Protocol (Kasty-adapted implementation) with Double Ratchet semantics.

-- Regular chats created via profile/token are not KSMP Whisper E2E mode; automated moderation is applied to open content (public feed videos, open comments, avatars, stickers).
+- Regular chats created via profile or token are not KSMP Whisper E2E mode; automated moderation applies to open content rather than plaintext E2E content.

-- We document our message and call crypto model, including modes and limitations, on our Security page.
+- The message and call crypto model, including limitations, is described on our Security page.

 3) Public audit repositories

-- whisper-chatstore: client-side KSMP Whisper Ultra OOB layer (models, local storage, key-transparency logic).
+- whisper-chatstore: client-side KSMP Whisper Ultra OOB layer, including models, local storage, and related key-transparency logic.
 Repository: github.com/8dch4vtp24-boop/whisper-chatstore.

-- ksmp-server-boundary: minimal backend trust-boundary audit set (bootstrap public keys, hash-only room auth token, key transparency, call E2E boundary excerpt).
+- ksmp-server-boundary: minimal public material for server trust-boundary review, including bootstrap public keys, hash-only room auth token, key transparency, and a call E2E boundary excerpt.
 Repository: github.com/8dch4vtp24-boop/ksmp-server-boundary.

-- All repositories are published as source-available for security and interoperability review, not as open-source licenses for code reuse.
+- All repositories are published in a public technical-access mode for audit and interoperability review, not as a license for unrestricted code reuse in products.

 - Each repository contains `MANIFEST.sha256`, `SNAPSHOT_METADATA.md`, `TEST_PLAN.md`, and sanity-check scripts for reproducible review.